Xenetic Biosciences Inc. (XBIO)'s Financial Results Comparing With Omeros Corporation (NASDAQ:OMER) | New Business Observer

 |39.23%

-For the past year Xenetic Biosciences Inc. had bearish trend while Omeros Corporation had bullish trend.
+For the past year Xenetic Biosciences Inc. has -87.75% weaker performance while Omeros Corporation has 39.23% stronger performance.

 Summary

-On 7 of the 8 factors Omeros Corporation beats Xenetic Biosciences Inc.
+Omeros Corporation beats on 7 of the 8 factors Xenetic Biosciences Inc.

 Xenetic Biosciences, Inc., a clinical stage biopharmaceutical company, focuses on the discovery, research, and development of biologic drugs and orphan oncology therapeutics.
 Its lead proprietary technology is PolyXen, a platform technology for biologic drug delivery.
 The companyÂ’s lead drug candidate is XBIO-101, a small-molecule immunomodulator and interferon inducer for the treatment of progesterone receptor negative endometrial cancer and triple negative breast cancer.
 It also develops OncoHist for the treatment of acute myeloid leukemia.
 The company has a research, development, license, and supply agreement with Shire plc to develop SHP656, a polysialylated recombinant (rFVIII) protein to treat hemophilia; and a collaborative research and development license agreement with PJSC Pharmsynthez to develop, commercialize and market PulmoXen for the treatment of cystic fibrosis, as well as Xemys for the treatment of multiple sclerosis.
 Xenetic Biosciences, Inc. is headquartered in Lexington, Massachusetts.